Healthplan Spain

 Who is the Schengen Business Visa for?

-If you are looking to attend business meetings, meet with clients or undertake any form of training program or conference while in Spain, the Schengen Business Visa will be the most appropriate visa for you.
+If you are looking to attend business meetings, meet with clients, or participate in any training program or conference while in Spain, the Schengen Business Visa will be the most appropriate visa for you.

 With the Schengen Business Visa, you are not permitted to carry out any paid work while in Spain.
 Any business activity must be unpaid.
 If you wish to work here, you will need to apply for a Spanish work visa.

-It’s important to note that the Schengen business visa is only required by those countries that are listed as needing one by the Spanish government.
-You can see the current list here.
+It’s important to note that the Schengen Business Visa is only required by those countries that are listed as needing one by the Spanish government.
+You can see the current list on this website: Visa Requirement List (PDF).

-NOTE: Schengen Business Visas are NOT required for British nationals wishing to stay in Spain for less than 90 days and wish to attend business meetings and conferences.
-However, you will require one if carrying paid business activity.
+NOTE: Schengen Business Visas are NOT required for British nationals who wish to stay in Spain for less than 90 days and attend business meetings and conferences.
+However, you will require one if carrying out paid business activity.

 Requirements and how to apply

-You can find a list of Spanish Embassies and Consulates worldwide at the following official web address - http://www.exteriores.gob.es/Portal/en/ServiciosAlCiudadano/Paginas/EmbajadasConsulados.aspx
+You can find a list of Spanish Embassies and Consulates worldwide at the following official web address: https://www.exteriores.gob.es/es/EmbajadasConsulados/Paginas/index.aspx

-If you are from the UK, you can apply for your Schengen Business Visa via the BLS website here https://uk.blsspainvisa.com/visa4spain/
+If you are from the UK, you can apply for your Schengen Business Visa via the BLS website here: BLS Spain Visa Application Centre in London or you can call them on +44 203 807 0750.

 If you only intend to visit one Schengen country, you have to apply at the Consulate of the country you are visiting.